br0ast/simulationontology/development/1/Formal CQ.md

 ## CQ1.6

-Retrieve all the reality counterparts that have `ashTree` as a simulacrum along with the context of the simulation that links these two elements.
+What are the reality counterparts that take part in simulations with `ashTree` as a simulacrum and what is the context of those simulations?

 ```SPARQL
 PREFIX ex: <https://example.org/>